-I work with all age groups.
-My specialism is in working with children and adolescents.
-Relationship problems, low self esteem, anxiety, depression, anger, guilt, addictions, self harming are amongst the many issues I can help people with.
+I work with all age groups via the internet or telephone.
+Worries about the COVID-19 situation, relationship problems, low self esteem, anxiety, depression, anger, guilt, addictions, self harming are amongst the many issues I can help people with.

 I have worked within a wide range of settings that include: a multi national boarding school for 4-18 year olds, secondary and primary education in both individual and group work, in a hospice for long term illness and bereavement.
 I have experience in working with physical and mental illness as a result of trauma and addictions.
-I can offer life coaching and management skills/coping strategies to individuals or as part of group work.
+I can offer life coaching and management skills/coping strategies to individuals or as part of group work via online platforms which I can help you set up.
 I also work with families who feel as their communication skills have broken down.

 Accredited register membership